-Yellow is a common color for safety gear and PPE because it can be spotted quite easily.
-As such, hazmat suits can be spotted quickly and easily to keep people safe.
+Yellow is a common color for hazmat suits with different protection levels because it can be spotted quite easily.
+As such, yellow hazmat suits can be spotted quickly and easily to keep people safe.
 Yellow shows ups well during the day and in low lighting.
 Yellow is often worn by those working with hazardous materials.

-Yellow is a color most commonly associated with “caution”, so yellow hazmat suits are good for not being ignored by anyone nearby who may enter an unsafe area.
+Yellow is a color most commonly associated with “caution”, so yellow hazmat suits are good for visibility and not being ignored by anyone who may enter an unsafe area.

 Why Are Hazmat Suits White?

 Most hazmat suits, especially single-use versions are white in color.
 Why?
 There is a very good reason for hazmat suits to be white and not black or pink or red: white tends to keep workers cooler.
 Also, medical fields tend to prefer white hazmat suits over other colors.
 White hazmat suits are also commonly worn by laboratory workers as well.

 Here are several white hazmat suits that provide solid protection: